 The big choices

-Talk to other people, possibly debt advisors or anonymously on internet forums – see Good places to get help and advice.
+Talk to other people – see Good places to get help and advice.

-If the call is very finally balanced and you keep changing your mind, in the end you have to make a decision.
+If the call is finely balanced and you keep changing your mind, in the end you have to make a decision.
 There is no point in delaying for months or years if nothing is changing or your situation is getting worse.